-Like the other natural salts, there are at least 84 naturally-occuring minerals in Himalayan salt that our body needs.
+Like the other natural salts, there is a wide range of naturally-occuring minerals in Himalayan salt that our body needs.
 I love how the pinkish hue adds a nice color to the water.
 Adding this unprocessed salt to your bath is like soaking in an ocean of energy.

 When soaking in warm water with this salt, the minerals and salts that are released into the water may be absorbed through your skin.
 This is like soaking in a mineral spring and absorbing all of its healing powers due to the combination of the water temperature and its rich, natural minerals.